-This essay was written in 2011 as part of a program of academic study.
+This essay was written in 2011 when I was a student.

-I’d planned to publish it as it was, but sadly, Barkley L Hendricks passed away earlier this year, leading me to question whether to update it or not to reflect this.
+I’d planned to publish it as it was, but sadly, Barkley L. Hendricks passed away earlier in 2017, leading me to question whether to update it or not to reflect this.
 I decided to keep the essay as it was, written in the present tense, but the context of its writing should be borne in mind.

 Barkley L. Hendricks is an American artist working in many disciplines, including painting and photography, although he is best known for his life size portraits of his young, urban contemporaries from the late 1960s to early 1980s.